Glamping in Oregon at The Vintages RV Resort

 Helpful Tips When Booking The Vintages

-Tip #1: There are 31 vintage trailers on the property.
+Tip #1: There are 34 vintage trailers on the property.
 Odd numbered trailers back on to a picturesque field (my preference).
-The higher the number, the further away you are from the clubhouse, pool, store and bypass (which can be a little noisy).
+The higher the number, the further away you are from the gym, pool, store and bypass (which can be a little noisy).
 We loved staying in the Airstream Bambi right at the end (#31) next to our friends staying in the Shasta (#29).
+Most of the trailers are suitable for 2 or 3 people, but several can squeeze in two adults and two kids (or 1 adult and 3 kids), especially if the kids don’t mind bunking together.
+Options include the Airstream Bambi (#31), the Westwood (#5), the Vegabond (#19) the Boles Aero (#27) and the Airstream Overlander 2 (#33).
+In October 2018 The Vintages will be adding the Spartan Mansion that will be suitable for 2 couples or a family.

 Tip #2: Be clear on what your trailer has in terms of bathroom facilities (no toilet was a deal breaker for our group).
 While ours also had a shower, in the end we actually chose to use the communal showers at the pool because it was just easier (and the hot water more plentiful than in the trailers).